nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 Head to your [Synapse Teams page] to create a new Team.
-If you are looking for Team members, check out the [NLP Sandbox Users & Teams].
-You can also re-use an existing team.
+If you are looking for Team members, check out the [NLP Sandbox Users & Teams] page.
+You can also re-use an existing Synapse Team that you've used for other projects.

 ## Create a Synapse Project